 1455 Boulevard de Maisonneuve O, Montréal, QC H3G 1M8 <-- click address for map

-On Saturday, DATE TBA, people of all ages and abilities are invited to attend and explore bold, new approaches to singing, drumming, dancing and instrumental playing.
+On Saturday, November 12, People of all ages and abilities are invited to attend and explore bold, new approaches to singing, drumming, dancing and instrumental playing.
 No instrument?
 No problem.
 And you don’t have to know how to improvise.
 All you need is your voice—and the desire to express yourself.
 We’ll do the rest.
 Whether you are a professional, a student or an amateur, Live Your Music in Montréal will expand your musical vocabulary.

-On Sunday, DATE TBA, musicians interested in learning more about MfP’s signature approach to improvisation and group facilitation, particularly in educational and therapeutic settings, are encouraged to register for an additional workshop.
+On Sunday, November 13, musicians interested in learning more about MfP’s signature approach to improvisation and group facilitation, particularly in educational and therapeutic settings, are encouraged to register for an additional workshop.

-On Sunday afternoon, everyone who registers for the workshop is invited to a “facilitation fest” led by members of Music for People’s Musicianship and Leadership Program.
+Everyone who registers for the workshop is invited to join us Sunday from 3:00-4:30 pm for a “facilitation fest” led by members of Music for People’s Musicianship and Leadership Program.